xylian-site/DeepSpeed/blogs/deepnvme/03-2025/README.md

 </div>

 ## ZeRO-Inference: Democratizing Generative AI
-[ZeRO-Inference]() is a technique for democratizing access to state-of-the-art models by reducing the GPU costs of model inference.
+[ZeRO-Inference](https://github.com/deepspeedai/DeepSpeedExamples/blob/master/inference/huggingface/zero_inference/README.md) is a technology that democratizes access to state-of-the-art models by reducing the GPU costs of model inference.
 ZeRO-Inference enables inference computations of massive models (hundreds-of-billions of parameters) on as few as one GPU by offloading the model weights to DRAM and NVMe storage.
 ZeRO-Inference is designed for offline or throughput-oriented inference scenarios.
 In this blog, we share two updates on ZeRO-Inference.
 First, we have integrated ZeRO-Inference into SGLang, a state-of-the-art model serving framework.
 Second, we observed ZeRO-Inference performance scales with the faster NVMe SSDs in the latest Azure SKUs.

 ### Democratizing SGLang through ZeRO-Inference integration
 [SGLang](https://docs.sglang.ai/) is a state-of-the-art serving framework for large language models (LLMs) and vision language models (VLMs).
-Our integration of ZeRO-Inference into SGLang makes SGLang available to budget-constrained users, and offers a cost-reduction option for existing SGLang users.
+Our integration of ZeRO-Inference into SGLang makes SGLang available to budget-constrained users, and offers a cost-reduction option to existing SGLang users.

 ### Scaling HF Transformer Generation with Faster NVMe SSDs
-We previously [evaluated](https://github.com/deepspeedai/DeepSpeed/blob/master/blogs/deepspeed-gds/README.md#high-performance-offloading-via-nvme-scaling)  LLAMA-3-70B generation on single GPU using HF Transformer inference and NVMe offloading.
-That experiment measured the generation speed for a prompt of 512 tokens, output of 32 tokens, and batch size 96.
-We used an Azure [NC_A100_v4](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/gpu-accelerated/nca100v4-series?tabs=sizebasic) VM with four Gen4 NVMes.
-Since NVMe bandwidth was the main bottleneck, we now repeat the experiment on newer Azure SKUs with eight Gen5 NVMes(ND-MI300X-v5 and ND-H200-v5).
-The results summarized in the Figure below show that ZeRO-Inference effectively exploits the increased NVMe bandwidths to improve generation speeds.
-For example, with GDS, generation speed improves from 7 tokens per second with four Gen4 NVMes to 17 with four Gen5 NVMes, and further to 26 with eight Gen5 NVMes.
+ZeRO-Inference enhances HF Transformer inference with efficient model offloading to DRAM or NVMe.
+We previously [evaluated](https://github.com/deepspeedai/DeepSpeed/blob/master/blogs/deepspeed-gds/README.md#high-performance-offloading-via-nvme-scaling) LLAMA-3-70B generation performance with NVMe offloading on a single GPU and four Gen4 NVMes in an Azure [NC_A100_v4](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/gpu-accelerated/nca100v4-series?tabs=sizebasic) VM.
+We measured the generation speed for a prompt of 512 tokens, output of 32 tokens, and batch size 96.
+Since NVMe bandwidth was the main bottleneck, we repeat the experiments on Azure SKUs offering Gen5 NVMes(ND-MI300X-v5 and ND-H200-v5).
+The results summarized in the Figure below show that ZeRO-Inference uses the increased NVMe bandwidths to improve generation speeds.
+For example, with GDS, generation speed improves from 7 tokens/sec with four Gen4 NVMes to 17 tokens/sec with four Gen5 NVMes, and further to 26 tokens/sec with eight Gen5 NVMes.
 We observe similar improvements without GDS.
 These results show that ZeRO-Inference performance can be improved in cost-effective manner by increasing NVMe bandwidths.

 <img src="./media/hf_zinf_llama_70b.png">
 <div align="center">